Mathuv/guides-django/series_1/part_06.md

 ### HOUSEKEEPING

 We will start by getting you setup with the correct project structure.
-I think the best thing to do is get the `starter_5` cookiecutter.
-If you are just starting this series, here is a quick way to get it.
+I think the best thing to do is get the `Part 5` cookiecutter.
+If you are just starting this series, here is a quick way to get the source code from `Part 04` which is where we left off previously.

 1. Clone `django-starter` into a new repo on your local